Device Certificates - Management and Expiration

 Revocation

-Banyan leverages the Online Certificate Status Protocol (OCSP) to revoke certificates for de-registering and banning devices.
+CSE leverages the Online Certificate Status Protocol (OCSP) to revoke certificates for de-registering and banning devices.

 In some scenarios, such as if an employee leaves a company, you may need to de-register the device.
 When a device is de-registered, the Device Certificate is removed from the device’s system keychain.
-As an additional security measure, the Device Certificate is also revoked so the certificate will no longer be deemed valid, thus blocking access to Banyan-secured services.
+As an additional security measure, the Device Certificate is also revoked so the certificate will no longer be deemed valid, thus blocking access to CSE-secured services.

 In other scenarios, such as when a device is misplaced or stolen, you may need to ban the device.
-When a device is banned, the Device Certificate is revoked and the device is placed on a “banned device list” so it can never be registered with Banyan.
-To enable users to re-register a banned device, the organization’s Banyan Admin must unban the device, to remove it from the “banned device list”.
+When a device is banned, the Device Certificate is revoked and the device is placed on a “banned device list” so it can never be registered with CSE.
+To enable users to re-register a banned device, the organization’s CSE Admin must unban the device, to remove it from the “banned device list”.

 Learn more in our article on de-register, ban and unban devices.